marcus-grant/marco-chrissy-site/doc/modules/galleria/plugin-system.md

 The plugin system is designed for extensibility from day one:

 - Plugin hooks enable custom processing at each stage (implemented)
-- Plugin registry supports runtime discovery and loading (future)
+- Plugin registry supports runtime discovery and loading (implemented)
 - Clean interfaces allow easy testing and development
 - Modular design enables independent plugin development